luminuszz/CAFFEINE-X/README.md

    <p>
-  The development of this SPA was used as a test to validate my skills in HTML, CSS and JS, using the CSS Bulma Framework
+  The development of this Responsive SPA was used as a test to validate my skills in HTML, CSS and JS, using the CSS Bulma Framework
 </p>